 - Google Calendar is one of the best options for a free Editorial Calendar.
 Simply create a new calendar and plug in content pieces as events for days when you plan to post.
 You can set color labels for certain categories or authors.
 This way you can zoom in to a weekly or daily view or zoom out and see a month’s worth of content at a glance.
 Anyone with access can make changes in real-time, which saves having to worry about version control.

 - Trello is a visual project management tool that lets you view a ton of information at a glance.
-At Rally, we have a Content Status board that’s arranged into the following categories: “Ideas”, “Research”, “Writing”, “Pending Approval”, and “Ready to Go”.
+You might consider starting a board that features lists in categories like “Ideas,” “Research,” “Writing,” “Pending Approval,” and “Ready to Go.”
 This is a great way for remote colleagues to stay connected on the status of content and make sure that you’re meeting deadlines.

 Editing and writing tools